GustavoGarone/GustavoGarone/README.md

 👋 My name's Gustavo, but you can call me Garone, Guga or Minze!
 I'm a freshman at the University of São Paulo studying statistics, although my background in computing has never left my heart.

-🔠 I speak Portuguese and English fluently, and I can understand spanish.
+🔠 I speak Portuguese and English fluently, and I can understand Spanish.

 📨 You can mail me at gustavo.garone@usp.br for academic inquiries, or at gustavogarone@protonmail.com for business or anything else you'd like to talk about.
 - - -